martianch/curieux/README.md

 To build it as is, you need Java 13.
 At the moment, Gradle does not work with Java 14.
 Alternatively, you can compile it without Gradle, there is only one file: Main.java (or you may just run it as a script).
 But you need Gradle to run the unit tests.
+And you need gradle to create a .jar and to pass the version tag to the application
+(the version is shown in the bottom of the help screen).

 ## License